-A Southern tomato pie resembles a savory tart, but deep dish-style as it’s baked in a pie pan.
-It works for breakfast, lunch, and dinner too.
+A Southern tomato pie is a that resembles a savory tart, but deep dish style as it’s baked in a pie plate.
+Speaking of, you can use a store-bought pie crust or a homemade pie crust, whatever works for you.
+This recipe works for breakfast, lunch, and dinner too.
 Prep it in advance for an easy weeknight dinner and serve it alongside your favorite summer sides.
 Alternatively, serve the pie as a side with grilled chicken.
 However you serve it, I know you’re going to love it!

 - Cheddar cheese